KrissNord/forbidden-realms/docs/book/chapter_05_save_load.md

 8. Type `load`
 9. Type `look`
 10. ✅ Item should STILL be gone (not respawned!)

+**If the item respawned:** You forgot to restore location_items in your load function!
+Go back and check the "Restore location items" section.

 **Test 4: Movement persistence**
 1. Type `go north` (move to a different location)